krishanr/ExtensionCreator/README.md

 This application was originally designed to create boiler plate code for Joomla components, modules and plugins, but was designed abstractly to be useful for similar problems.
 As a component creator for Joomla, this software has the following advantages:
 * Creates a functioning Joomla component.
 * Can create an editable administrator table, or form in the front end, from a MySql table.
-* Existing code template files could be edited and new ones could be created and used based on custom requirements.
+* Existing code template files could be edited and new ones could be created based on custom requirements.
-* Comes with a JForm editor for editing JForm xml files.

 ## Download
 * [Version 0.5](https://github.com/k2rajara/ExtensionCreator/releases/download/v0.2-alpha/setup.exe)